Shopping Links

 Availability

-Available in the US from ADV on hybrid DVD in the form of three remastered 2-disc "Essential Anime" sets.
-Was originally available on four individual hybrid DVD volumes, which were later combined into a box set.
+Available in North America from ADV on bilingual DVD in the form of three remastered 2-disc "Essential Anime" sets, now out of print.
+Was originally available on four individual bilingual DVD volumes, which were later combined into a Complete Collection box set.
 Even earlier, there were six subtitled or dubbed VHS volumes produced, but the VHS release was cut short halfway through the series, at episode 14.